d-floe/quartzv4/content/keebs/MISC_Ortho60-Switch-Tester.md

 To maintain a consistent sound from each switch, I also needed to make sure the keycaps I used for each switch were identical to each other, so for that, I decided to go with the blank white XDA profile keycaps from YMDK on Amazon.

-I plan on printing some custom dye sublimation sheets and printing them directly onto the blank XDA keycaps so it is immediately clear which switch you're pressing.
+I printed custom dye sublimation sheets and transferred them directly onto the blank XDA keycaps so it is immediately clear which switch you're pressing.

 ![[MISC_Ortho60-Switch-Tester-4.png]]